savageszz/yUnreal/README.md

 **Make each day unique**

 Who am I?
-I'm Hiago, popularly known as **unreal**.
+I'm Hiago, popularly known as **savage**.
 My goal as a software developer is to make every day unique and special, solving real community problems, contributing to open source projects, writing unique things.
 TypeScript and I, we are almost like a couple, something inseparable.
 My main language will always be TypeScript, because it is so easy to learn and because of its enormous complexity in its types.

 What do I do?
 I usually create packages to make other developers' lives easier.
 But I also love sharing my knowledge with other users (Especially on Discord), about databases, TypeScript, runtimes and others.